kavispires/tardedivertida/ONBOARD_GAME.md

 ### Setup Basic Game files

-- Create a folder with the game name under `/components/games/`.
+- Create a folder with the game name under `/games/`.
 - Create a session file `Session<game-name>.jsx` with basic placeholder stuff.
-- Update `/components/games/index.jsx` to include the new game.
+- Update `/games/index.js` to include the new game.
-- Update `/components/Game.jsx` to include the new Game Session.
+- Update `/routes/Game.jsx` to include the new Game Session.

 # Add cloud functions Adapter

 - Update `/adapters/index.js` with the new cloud functions
-- Update the getAPI function as well